The Epiphone Les Paul Custom PRO

 - Heavier and thicker

-- Tiny bit of fret buzz on A string, but not noticeable
+- A tiny bit of fret buzz on A string, but not noticeable

 This guitar is more than perfect, knowing that it gives great versatility with the tweaks of a few knob controls.

 You can play a variety of music styles.
 You can do some complicated experimentation to achieve your unique style, as well.